microsoft/vscode-cmake-tools/docs/port/configure.md

 1. **The configuration options**

     CMake Tools has a variety of locations where configuration options can be defined.
-They are searched in order and merged together, with later searches taking precedence over earlier ones  in the case of overlapping keys.
-The locations are:
+They are searched in order and merged together.
+When keys have the same name, the most recent value found during the search is used.
+The search locations are:

     1. The [cmake.configureSettings](cmake-settings.md#cmake-settings) option from `settings.json`.
     2. The `settings` value from the active [Variant options](variants.md#variants-options).